michbeck100/pimatic-hap/README.md

 Apart from the standard devices pimatic-hap supports also devices from third party plugins.
 Currently this applies to
 * [pimatic-led-light](https://github.com/philip1986/pimatic-led-light) - A pimatic plugin for LED lights resp.
 LED-Stripes
-* [pimatic-hue-zll](https://github.com/markbergsma/pimatic-hue-zll) - Integration of Pimatic with (Zigbee Light Link based) Philips Hue networks, using the Philips Hue (bridge) API.
+* [pimatic-hue-zll](https://github.com/markbergsma/pimatic-hue-zll) - Integration of pimatic with (Zigbee Light Link based) Philips Hue networks, using the Philips Hue (bridge) API.
+* [pimatic-milight-reloaded](https://github.com/mwittig/pimatic-milight-reloaded) - A pimatic plugin to control Milight LED lights and its OEM equivalents
+* [pimatic-maxcul](https://github.com/fbeek/pimatic-maxcul) - A pimatic plugin to control MAX!
+Heating devices over a Busware CUL stick
+* [pimatic-netatmo](https://github.com/thexperiments/pimatic-netatmo) - A pimatic plugin for supporting Netatmo Weather devices

+Note: not all devices that these plugins provide work with pimatic-hap.

 If you are the developer of a pimatic plugin that defines a new device class, that fits into the HomeKit world, just create a [feature request](https://github.com/michbeck100/pimatic-hap/issues/new).